aprilkrg/dental-spa/README.md

 #### Step 2: Make our Component

 We're going to start but simply stubbing out our root.
-After we implement the route in our `Router`, we'll go back to it and make sure that we're able to access the parameters.
+After we implement the route in our `Routes`, we'll go back to it and make sure that we're able to access the parameters.

 We could put this in `pages` or `partials`.
 What are the arguments for putting it in one?
 What about for the other?